eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 As we recognized a proxy issue in Docker Desktop [#12672](https://github.com/docker/for-win/issues/12672) we strongly recomment to use a Docker Desktop version >= 4.8.2.
 In case you have an older version on your machine please update to the current version.
 {{% /alert %}}

-As the next step you need to configure your Docker user profile (`~/.docker/config.json`), see [Docker Documentation](https://docs.docker.com/network/proxy/) for more details.
+In the next step you need to configure your Docker user profile (`~/.docker/config.json`), see [Docker Documentation](https://docs.docker.com/network/proxy/) for more details.

 ```json
 {